raphaelivan/emacx/README.md

 # Emacs Ruby Dotfiles

-Lots of modes and shortcuts to make coding ruby/rails more fun.
+Lots of modes and shortcuts to make coding in emacs more fun.

 ## Install

     git clone git://github.com/nofxx/emacx
-    cp emacx/.* ~
+    cd emacx && ln -s `pwd`/.emacs.d ~/.emacs.d

 Or use the install script: